webcracy/motion-sparkle/README.md

 - Use the latest version of **motion-sparkle-sandbox**
 - You will need RubyMotion version 5.0 or above
-- Sparkle 2 now requires Mac OS X 10.11 El Capitan) or later
+- Sparkle 2 now requires Mac OS X 10.11 (El Capitan) or later

 ## Installation

-In your project's Gemfile, add:
+In your project's `Gemfile`, add:

 ```ruby
 # Gemfile